Tackling the toughest disease challenges for underserved populations

 PATH's Center for Vaccine Innovation and Access focuses on the infectious diseases responsible for the highest number of preventable deaths

-All too often, vaccines against diseases that affect people in low-resource countries remain out of reach.
+All too often, vaccines against diseases that affect people in low- and middle-income parts of the world remain out of reach.
 Sometimes no vaccine exists at all because of lack of investment; other times natural market forces are insufficient to drive the development of newer, more affordable vaccines.
-Even when vaccines exist and are affordable, making them accessible to everyone—including the hardest to reach—can still be difficult because of various challenges, from insufficient delivery supply chains to a lack of strong immunization-related policy decisions.
+In pandemic situations, vaccine supply shortages can mean lower-income populations get left behind.
+Even when vaccines exist and are affordable, making them accessible to everyone—including the hardest to reach—can still be difficult because of various challenges, from insufficient delivery supply chains to a lack of strong immunization-related policy decisions .

-We seek to fill these gaps by working on the most urgent needs—infectious diseases responsible for the highest number of preventable deaths—of children and women living in these settings.
+We seek to fill these gaps by working on the most urgent needs—infectious diseases responsible for the highest number of preventable deaths—of children, women, and others living in these settings.